Sonny's Blues

-"Sonny's Blues" is a 1957 short story written by James Baldwin, originally published in Partisan Review.
+"Sonny's Blues" is a 1957 short story written by James Baldwin, originally published in the Partisan Review (vol. 24, no. 3).
 The short story focuses on themes of suffering, forgiveness, and music's beneficial power.
-Sonny's Blues is told through the eyes of an unknown narrator, examining into the relationship between two brothers: Sonny, a jazz musician struggling with addiction, and the narrator, an educator dealing with his own inner challenges.
-Set in 1950s Harlem, Baldwin's narrative analyzes the relationship between individual sorrow and systematic injustice, also as the ways in which music may be utilized to heal and unite one another.
+"Sonny's Blues" is told through the eyes of an unknown narrator, examining into the relationship between two brothers: Sonny, a jazz musician struggling with addiction, and the narrator, an educator dealing with his own inner challenges.
+Set in 1950s Harlem, Baldwin's narrative analyzes the relationship between individual sorrow and systematic injustice, as well as the ways in which music may be utilized to heal and unite one another.
 Baldwin republished the work in the 1965 short story collection Going to Meet the Man.

 Plot summary

-Sonny's Blues' narrator, a schoolteacher from Harlem, New York finds out that his brother, Sonny, was arrested for the possession of heroin.
+The narrator of "Sonny's Blues", a schoolteacher from Harlem, New York, finds out that his brother, Sonny, was arrested for the possession of heroin.
 Looking back on his brother's past as well as their overall relationship with one another, the narrator developed mixed emotions about his brother.
 He is also concerned about the young boys that he teaches in his class, who may have to deal with similar challenges in their future.
 The narrator starts to feel the burden of his brother's situation after meeting a friend of Sonny's who warns him that Sonny's problems will not go away even after the rehabilitation.

 The narrator finally contacts Sonny after his daughter, Grace, passes away from polio.
 The narrator leaves for the Army, leaving Sonny with his wife, Isabel, and her parents.
 When Sonny first makes the choice to start playing the piano, his commitment becomes addictive.
-Isabel's family couldn't bear the constant noise coming from Sonny's practice of the piano.
+Isabel's family could not bear the constant noise coming from Sonny's practice of the piano.
 Sonny leaves the apartment after two days, quits school, and joins the Navy after Isabel's parents find out that he has not been attending school.
 Problems between the brothers develop after Sonny's return from the Navy until the narrator eventually chooses to repair the gap between them.

 After Grace passes away, the narrator considers his responsibilities as an older brother and decides to stand by Sonny.
 The narrator had mixed feelings about searching Sonny's room once Isabel had taken the children from the house only to become starstruck by the music outside of the apartment.
 He then realizes how much music has an effect on Sonny emotionally.

 The narrator is later invited by Sonny to a Greenwich Village jazz club.
 Sonny utilizes music as a way to cope and express his thoughts about addiction and suffering at the jazz club.
 His performance is very powerful and emotional.
 Sonny initially struggles at the beginning of his performance, but he then pours his heart into the song and draws in the crowd.
 This incident turns into a breakthrough for the narrator, who develops an understanding of Sonny's agony and how music can turn it into beauty.